saymrwulf/llm-playground/notes.md

-2020-11-04T20:03:00 - Minor doc updates: linking to article on quantization (llm-playground) 2020-11-04T04:30:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2020-11-15T17:38:00 - Refactor for clarity, might break a few tests though (llm-playground)
+2020-11-04T20:03:00 - Minor doc updates: linking to article on quantization (llm-playground) 2020-11-04T04:30:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2020-11-15T17:38:00 - Refactor for clarity, might break a few tests though (llm-playground) 2020-11-25T01:00:00 - Quick fix, referencing a known issue from the official repo (llm-playground)